nakadaisuke/contrail-rest-api-doc/_build/html/_sources/virtual-networks.txt

    parent_href " virtual-network" string "No " R " generated " N/A " The URI of this attribute
    parent_type " virtual-network" string "Yes " CR " null " Valid parent name " The parent attribute
    parent_uuid " virtual-network" uuid-str "No " R " generated " N/A " The UUID of this attribute
-   router_external " virtual-network" bool "No " CRU " false "{true|false}  " Specifies whether the network resouse can be allocated on External network routing_instances " virtual-network" string "No " CR " N/A " N/A " The root of this attribute
+   router_external " virtual-network" bool "No " CRU " false "Valid form  {true|false}  " Specifies whether the network resouse can be allocated on External network routing_instances " virtual-network" string "No " CR " N/A " N/A " The root of this attribute
    href " routing_instances" string "No " R " generated " N/A " The URI of this attribute
    to " routing_instances" list(str) "No " R " generated " N/A " The list of this attribute